 There are two types of Covid-19 tests

-These tests are sent to a lab to be analysed and are usually used for people who are showing symptoms.
-But they may also be used for people who do not have symptoms, during a period of “enhanced” testing.
-This is because they help with detecting what variant of Covid-19 a person has.
+These tests are sent to a lab to be analysed.
+They are usually used for people with coronavirus symptoms, and they also help with detecting what variant of Covid-19 a person has.

-If you have symptoms – a high temperature, a new, continuous cough, or a loss or change to your taste or smell – you must start self-isolating immediately, while you book your test.
+Covid-19 symptoms are: a high temperature, a new, continuous cough, or a loss or change to your taste or smell.
+If you have any of these you must start self-isolating immediately, while you book your test.

 Around 1 in 3 people with Covid-19 don’t have any symptoms, but they can still pass it on.
-You can get a quick free test at a local site or collect test kits to use at home.
-Both return results within an hour.
+That’s why we encourage everyone to get rapid tests regularly.
+You can get collect free test kits to use at home, or get tested in person at test sites or pharmacies.
+Both give results within an hour.